Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (805) 370-2301 | 👉 Scenic Santa Monica Electric Mountain Biking Experience

-When you’re looking for a Santa Monica place in the great outdoors, head north on Pacific Coast Highway to the Santa Monica Mountains.
+When you’re looking to spend time in the great outdoors, head north on the Pacific Coast Highway to the Santa Monica Mountains.
 The closest options for hiking and mountain biking are just north of the Pacific Palisades neighborhood.

 Tongva Park